 1. Measuring ROI

-Returns from both affiliate marketing and influencer marketing can be measured through metrics like an increase in brand awareness, conversions, increasing brand traffic, lead generation, etc.
+Returns from affiliate marketing and influencer marketing can be measured through metrics like increased brand awareness, conversions, increasing brand traffic, lead generation, etc.

 2. Holistic Marketing Strategy

 Influencer and affiliate marketing may be required to create a holistic and effective digital marketing strategy.